Lumps and Bumps

 Age of Empires

 Prehistoric Britain is usually divided into three ‘ages’, which correspond with the gradually increasing sophistication of tool-making.
+We explore these periods on a small group tour for mature and senior travellers on the prehistoric Britain tour as well the Seven ages of Britain package tour for small groups.
 The first, the Stone Age, lasted for over two million years and is itself divided into sub-ages.
 In the earliest period, humans roamed the landscape hunting lions, bears and woolly mammoths.
 By the late Stone Age, however, people had settled into villages and begun to farm the land.

 By the Bronze Age (2500BC-800BC), Britons had learned to make tools out of various metals, including copper, gold and bronze.
 People began to live in small communities organised around a warrior chief, and gathered for religious ceremonies and to bury their important dead.